Box lacrosse: Goaltender

 St. Catharines Spartans (OJBLL) goalie in 2014.

 The goaltender's responsibility is to prevent the opposition from scoring goals by directly defending the net.
 Box lacrosse goaltenders equipment includes upper body gear (measuring no more than 3 in up and 5 in out off the shoulder—much larger than similar gear for field lacrosse or ice hockey goaltenders), large shin guards that must measure no more than 11 in at the knee, 9 in at the top of the shin and 7 in at the ankle, and a field lacrosse helmet or ice hockey goalie mask.

 The 9 ft to 9 ft 3 in radius area surrounding the net is called the "crease".
 Players except for the goaltender may not enter the crease while playing the ball.
 Punishments for crease infractions include a change of possession, resetting of the time-clock, or a possible two-minute penalty depending on the infraction.
 Opposing players may not make contact with the goaltender while he is in the crease.
 Once he leaves the crease, however, he loses all goaltender privileges.

 Even as box lacrosse grows in the United States, the American goalkeeper is a rarity.
-The skills required to be a successful field lacrosse goaltender and a successful box lacrosse goaltender are very different and do not lend well to one another.
+The skills required to be a successful field lacrosse goaltender and a successful box lacrosse goaltender are different and do not lend well to one another.